 For some, striking up a conversation is easy; for others the thought of talking to someone you don’t know will fill you with dread.
 Regardless of which of these camps you fall into, to get the most from these events you need to think about what you want to ask the employers and how you are going to present yourself.

 What do you want to ask?

 I have attended many many careers events – initially as a student and then when I was working in graduate recruitment for Mars.
-More recently I have run events such as OPEN and GETTING IN for recruiters and have also attended careers fairs with MyPlus Students’ Club.
+More recently I have run events such as EXPLORE THE LAW and INVESTING IN TALENT for recruiters and have also attended careers fairs with MyPlus Students’ Club.
 The students who have made the most impact are those who have obviously thought about their questions and have asked them confidently and articulately.
-They havent necessarily been the loudest or most extrovert in the room, but they have clearly prepared and thought about what they want to ask and how they wish to present themselves.
+They haven’t necessarily been the loudest or most extrovert in the room, but they have clearly prepared and thought about what they want to ask and how they wish to present themselves.

 Find out who is going to be at the careers fair and do some basic research on the companies you wish to speak to.

 When starting a conversation, introduce yourself – for example: “I’m Helen and I am a first year economics student at the University of Bristol”.

 Ask questions about disability if you wish to do so however recognise that those present may not be the experts in their organisation.

 Always get the other person’s contact details, rather than giving them yours – that way you can be responsible for making contact going forward.

 Take a look at some upcoming events and the university careers fairs where you can meet the MyPlus Students’ Club team.